March 28, 20264 min read

 Add these as a starting point and expand as you encounter new misrecognitions in your daily workflow.

-• 10 custom terms — catches the most common misrecognitions
+• 10 terms catches the worst offenders

 Related: Personal Dictionary Feature, Code Mode, Getting Started Guide.
 See pricing and all features.